-Before discarding a data storage device or transferring ownership to another person, erase all data using commercial deletion software, or format the device and then completely refill it with images containing no private information (for example, pictures of empty sky).
+Before discarding a data storage device or transferring ownership to another person, select Off for Location data > Record location data ( 46) in the setup menu and, erase all data using commercial deletion software, or format the device and then completely refill it with images containing no private information (for example, pictures of empty sky).
 Be sure to also replace any pictures selected for preset manual.
-Before discarding the camera or transferring ownership to another person, you should also use the Wi-Fi > Network settings > Reset network settings ( $\square$ 83) option in the camera setup menu to delete any personal network information.
+To delete track log data on a memory card, select Location data > Log list and delete all logs.
+Wi-Fi settings can be reset to default values by selecting Wi-Fi > Network settings > Reset network settings in the setup menu.
 Care should be taken to avoid injury when physically destroying data storage devices.